 Personally, I choose to deal with it by trying not to take it too seriously.
 I try to laugh at myself when I do strange things like attempt to leave my bedroom via the wardrobe.

-I know I have other sleep problems and am constantly working on those, mainly through sleep hygiene techniques.
+I know I have other sleep problems and am constantly working on those.
 So I hope that one day I’ll get on top of my sleep problems once and for all.
 Perhaps the sleep drunkenness will then resolve too.

-But until then, other than worrying about replacing a broken glass I’m luckily able to see the funny side.
+But until then, other than worrying about replacing a broken glass, I’m able to see the funny side.
 I remind myself that little events like this can make life all the more colorful.

 Understandably, if your confusional arousal episodes are causing problems because of aggressive behavior, sleep disruption or complaints from a partner, you might not see the funny side.

-But if it’s just the occasional event of mistaking your phone for a lamp, or not knowing who you are for a moment, then perhaps a smile or laugh is the best way to deal with it, and therefore stop yourself get stressed by it.
+But if it’s just the occasional event of mistaking your phone for a lamp, or not knowing who you are for a moment, then perhaps a smile or laugh is the best way to stop yourself get stressed by it.

 If you’ve experienced confusional arousals I’d be very interested to hear from you.
 What exactly happens during your episodes?
-Have you found anything in particular makes them more or less likely to happen?
+Have you found anything makes them more or less frequent?

-And it’s often the case that readers find reassurance in knowing that they aren’t the only ones who experience a particular sleep disorder.
-So please feel free to share you story in the comments below.
+It’s often the case that readers find reassurance in knowing that they aren’t the only ones who experience a particular sleep disorder.
+So please feel free to share you your story in the comments below.